TOS vs TradeStation

 Day and Swing Trading

-Since TradeStation and thinkorswim are often used for short-term trading, it’s worth comparing day-trading tools.
+Because TradeStation and thinkorswim are often used for short-term trading, it’s important to compare their day-trading tools.

-Day-Trading Workspaces: Only TradeStation 10 has a built-in day-trading layout, although custom layouts can be made on thinkorswim desktop.
+Day-Trading Workspaces: Only TradeStation Desktop has a prebuilt layout for day trading, although custom layouts can be created on thinkorswim desktop.

-Short Positions: A bearish trade can be placed on thinkorswim or TradeStation.
-Only TradeStation has a separate sell short button.
+Short Positions: A bearish trade can be placed on thinkorswim or TradeStation’s software.
+Only TradeStation has a separate sell-short button.
 TradeStation, but not thinkorswim, has a short-locate tool.

 Level II Quotes: Available at both firms.
-On TradeStation 10, click on the Market Depth app on the Apps page.
-On thinkorswim, click on the plus sign (+) in the bottom-left corner and then select the link for Level II.
+On TradeStation Desktop, click on the Market Depth app on the Apps page.
+On thinkorswim, click on the plus sign (+) in the lower-left corner and then select the Level II link.
 They are free on thinkorswim but not at TradeStation.

 Winner: TradeStation